AntennaPod/antennapod.github.io/designbrief.md

 The community will need to sign in with their Google account to be able to vote, in order to avoid malicious votes.
 Users without Google account are offered an alternative.

-(Alternatively, we are happy to launch an interative process with a single designer happy to help us.
-In that case, the voting will be between multiple versions from the same designer and the existing icon.)

 ## Timeline

 We'd love to hear from you by Wednesday 17 June if you're interested to help out (or if you have any questions or comments). **The deadline for the proposals will be Saturday 27 June.** ByteHamster and Keunes will then select proposals & provide feedback by the following Wednesday.
 After, we'll have two weeks for iterations (if any) and launching the poll in the Beta version of the app on Thursday 16 July.
 We then hope to be able to implement our new icon by the end of the month :)